 Goose and I are very excited to be taking our first long vacation since we’ve been married to visit my brother in the Carolinas next month.
 How far exactly is long?
 One way is about 18 hours on the road!
 That’s a loooooong time for anyone let alone preschoolers so being the planner that I am, I’ve already begun making plans to this the best experience for our nearly 2 and 4 year old.
 Yes, we will be traveling with preschoolers!

 One: Plan the Trip with Lots of Stops

-For preschoolers traveling a hour or two seems like a long time so traveling for 8 or 10 hours or even 18 hours for them is like an eternity.
+When traveling with preschoolers, a hour or two seems like a long time so traveling for 8 or 10 hours or even 18 hours for them is like an eternity.
 Therefore, even if you could potentially make a trip in record time if taken on your own or with another adult, consider frequent and active stops when traveling with preschoolers so that they can get out, run off some energy, and use the restroom.
 Besides, vacations should be fun so take some time to enjoy the trip!

 For us, we we have plans for several small destinations along the way by turning in our two day trip into a three day trip (one way).
 As such, we will be able to stop about every 4 hours to play on a special playground, visit a zoo, take a hike, eat at a fun restaurant or visit a children’s theater.
 That, combined with one restroom break in between will help to make the trip more enjoyable for them and hopefully us too since the girls will more likely sleep during the car.